 The following resources can be used to predict what the news release numbers will look like:

 Certain trade strategies must be used when trading the news on American-style binary options.
 These are as follows:

 - The Out of the Money (OTM) strategy is used to trade situations of surprise.
 So if the recent releases for the Jobless Claims and NFP show the actual numbers beating consensus estimates, an OTM strategy should be set on the Monday before news release, using the consensus number as strike price.

 - If the trend shows that actual numbers are recently falling below consensus, an in-the-money (ITM) strategy is used, and this trade is setup on the day of the news release.

 You may also trade the currency pairs associated with these news items.
 The USD/JPY is the preferred currency pair to trade the NFP, while the EUR/USD and USD/JPY are used to trade the Jobless Claims report.
 You can trade these currencies on the basis of BUY if the news releases beat estimates (better than expected), or SELL if the news releases disappoint.

 Trading the News on European-style Binary Options

-If you are trading the news on European-style options, used by platforms such as 24option or OptionFair, you have to be extremely careful.
+If you are trading the news on European-style options, used by platforms such as 24option, you have to be extremely careful.
 This is because if the number of orders on one side of the trade far outweighs those on the other side of the trade equation, there is every likelihood that trade on that asset will be frozen and it will be impossible to trade the news.